-- Family Problems - A request for service resulting in a child welfare service assessment to determine if DYFS can provide or refer for services;
+- A request for service resulting in a child welfare services assessment to determine if DYFS can provide or refer for services [Family Problems]

-- Information and referral (I&R) - Information or referral to another resource with no direct involvement by DYFS.
+- Information or referral to another resource with no direct involvement by DYFS [Information and referral (I&R)].

 In the screening process, cases with less risk will be referred to the two latter tracks: family problems or I&R. Family problems can include both child-related problems and family problems.
 Child-related problems include child substance abuse, medical and psychiatric issues, and pregnant or teen parent issues.
 Family problems include domestic violence, homelessness, lack of supervision, parenting issues, and parental substance abuse.